Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \textbf{Acknowledgments:} The author is thankful to professor Bruce Kleiner for suggesting the problem on the local geometry of Lipschitz differentiability spaces, for numerous helpful discussions on the topic and several comments that improved the exposition of this paper.
 Kleiner was instrumental in restructuring the proofs in the third and fifth sections and thus helped greatly simplify the presentation.

-The author also thanks a number of people who have given useful comments in the process of writing this paper, such as Sirkka-Liisa Eriksson, Jana Bj\"orn, Pekka Koskela, Guy C. David and Ranaan Schul.
+The author also thanks a number of people who have given useful comments in the process of writing this paper, such as Sirkka-Liisa Eriksson, Jana Bj\"orn, Nagesvari Shanmugalingam, Pekka Koskela, Guy C. David and Ranaan Schul.
 Some results of the paper were heavily influenced by conversations with Tatiana Toro and Jeff Cheeger.
 An earlier draft of this paper had a more complicated construction used to resolve Theorem \ref{relative}.
 This construction is here rephrased in terms of a modified hyperbolic filling which is much clearer than the earlier version.
 This modification was encouraged by Bruce Kleiner, and suggested to the author by Daniel Meyer.
+We also thank the anonymous referees for numerous comments and corrections.
 The research was supported by a NSF graduate student fellowship DGE-1342536 and NSF grant DMS-1405899.